FY 2018 Federal Budget: Trump's Budget Request

 The fiscal year 2018 federal budget outlines U.S. government revenue and spending from October 1, 2017, through September 30, 2018.
 The budget process began when President Trump submitted his budget.
 In January 2018, Congress enacted a bill to guide spending for the next two years.
 On March 23, 2018, it passed the Omnibus Spending Bill that outlined appropriations for specific departments.

 The Office of Management and Budget estimates that revenue will be $3.340 trillion.

 That's less than the planned spending of $4.173 trillion.
-It will create a $833 billion budget deficit.
+It will create an $833 billion budget deficit.

 The remaining $283 billion is from excise taxes, estate taxes, interest on Federal Reserve deposits, and other miscellaneous sources.
 It's also lower than in FY 2017.
 The tax plan cut estate taxes.
 Also, the Federal Reserve is reducing its holdings of U.S. Treasurys.

-Tax Freedom Day occurs in late April.
-That's how long taxpayers work to pay for federal state, and local government revenue collected.
+Tax Freedom Day occurred on April 19, 2018.
+That's how long taxpayers work to pay for federal state, and local government revenue collection.
 It's more than they spend on food, clothing, and housing combined.

 Discretionary: Congress appropriate funds each year for agencies covered by the discretionary budget.